jellyfin-archive/jellyfin-docs/docs/media/movies.md

         └── Best_Movie_Ever (2019) - Directors Cut.mp4
 ```

-To distinguish between versions each filename needs to have a space , hiphen, space and then a label.
+To distinguish between versions, each filename needs to have a space, hyphen, space, and then a label.
 Labels are not predetermined and can be made up by the user.

 Additionally, labels can be placed between brackets with the same result as seen below.